 As a partner of the Aspire program, The Duke of Edinburgh’s Award provides a pathway into education.
-All Bronze, Silver and Gold Awardees will automatically qualify for the community engagement criteria of the program.
+All Bronze, Silver and Gold Award Holders will automatically qualify for the community engagement criteria of the program.

 In a recent CIPD survey in the UK, 67% of companies surveyed found that entry-level candidates with voluntary experience have more employability.
 The same survey also affirmed 82% agreed volunteering develops team working skills, 80% said it had a profound impact on communication whilst time management and prioritisation, problem-solving, adaptability and leadership talent were also identified as key competencies young people with volunteering experience bring to the workplace.

 At the Duke of Ed, we are incredibly pleased to provide young Victorians with a program that facilitates and embraces volunteer experience.
 Structured as part of the Award, this service component encourages the discipline and routine of volunteering with the aim of creating a lifelong practice of community involvement and voluntary service.

 It’s not often that a candidate is offered a job purely on their academic results.Understanding them as people, as team players, as problem solvers, their commitment, leadership, ethics and resilience are very important.
 The Duke of Ed provides young people with a framework that clearly talks to these requirements and demonstrates these skills.